-The rentals earned from the Lease Agreements are presented as Rental Income in the statements of comprehensive income.
-The unsecured, noninterest-bearing outstanding balances related to such agreements are presented as part of Trade and Other Receivables in the statements of financial position.
+The rentals earned from the Lease Agreements are presented as Rental Income in the statements of comprehensive income (see Note 10).
+The unsecured, noninterest-bearing outstanding balances related to such agreements are presented as part of Trade Receivables in the statements of financial position (see Noe 5).